MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/advanced-hunting-overview.md

 ms.topic: article
 ---

-# Proactively hunt for threats with advanced hunting
+# Proactively hunt for threats with Advanced hunting

 **Applies to**:
 - Microsoft 365 security center